-The Covid-19 pandemic has had a significant impact on Council Tax and NNDR income nationally, which has been reflected in the billing authorities within the Dorset & Wiltshire Fire and Rescue Service area.
-As as result, the Authority's share of the combined collection fund deficit for Council Tax and NNDR across all consituent billing authorities stands at £573k.
+The Covid-19 pandemic had a significant impact on Council Tax and NNDR income nationally, which was reflected in the billing authorities within the Dorset & Wiltshire Fire and Rescue Service area, and resulted in a deficit on the combined collection fund for Council Tax and NNDR for both 2020/21 and 2021/22.
+Collection rates have since improved, and the Authority's share of the combined collection fund surplus for 2022/23 is £1.1m as detailed in the table below.